-Our analysis suggests that three groups are the least likely to be able to access affordable Internet:
+Duranalysis suggests that three groups are the least likely to be able to access affordable internet: THOSE LIVING IN EXTREME POVERTY WOMEN THOSE LIVING IN RURAL AREAS

 3.1 THOSE LIVING IN POVERTY

 It will come as no surprise that those living in poverty are the least likely to be able to access the Internet affordably.
 Yet the scale and scope of the challenge is staggering.
 In the 51 countries that we surveyed, there are approximately two billion people earning less than \$2 a day (\$60 per month), according to World Bank data.
 Depending on the country in which they live, these individuals have to spend anywhere between 5.5% and 114.5% of their average monthly income in order to access an entry-level broadband package.